 The study's primary outcome, new onset atrial fibrillation, will be identified by a diagnosis code for atrial fibrillation in any setting during the 0-3 day risk interval (or 0-1 day or 0-30 day risk interval for secondary analysis), or corresponding control interval, followed by a confirmatory diagnosis within 30 days after the initial diagnosis.
-To be considered an incident case, no diagnosis for atrial fibrillation or other supraventricular arrhythmias should be observed in the 2 years prior to the index date (i.e., "clean window," the occurrence-free baseline period used to define incident outcomes during which individuals enter the study cohort only if the safety event did not occur during this period). ^{5,6}
+To be considered an incident case, no diagnosis for atrial fibrillation or other supraventricular arrhythmia should be observed in the 2 years prior to the index date (ie, "clean window," the occurrence-free baseline period used to define incident outcomes during which individuals enter the study cohort only if the safety event did not occur during this period).^{8,9}

-The secondary outcome of the study will be new onset supraventricular arrhythmia, including atrial fibrillation, and will be identified in the same manner as the primary outcome (i.e., a diagnosis code for the event in any setting during the risk interval, or control interval, followed by a confirmatory diagnosis within 30 days after the initial diagnosis, and no diagnosis code for atrial fibrillation or other supraventricular arrhythmias in the 2-year clean window).
+The secondary outcome of the study will be new onset supraventricular arrhythmia, including atrial fibrillation, and will be identified in the same manner as the primary outcome (ie, a diagnosis code for the event in any setting during the risk interval, or control interval, followed by a confirmatory diagnosis within 30 days after the initial diagnosis, and no diagnosis code for atrial fibrillation or other supraventricular arrhythmia in the 2-year clean window).

-The study outcomes and operational definitions of the outcome variables based on ICD-10-CM diagnosis codes are outlined in Table 1.
-ICD-10-CM diagnosis codes occurring in any position (i.e., primary or secondary) in outpatient (including ED) and/or inpatient settings will be used to identify safety events.
+The study outcomes and operational definitions of the outcome variables based on International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) diagnosis codes are outlined in Table 1.
+ICD-10-CM diagnosis codes occurring in any position (ie, primary or secondary) in OP (including emergency department [ED]) and/or IP settings will be used to identify safety events.